bycs-lp/moodle-format_mimo/AI_README.md

 3. **Course editing**
   - Teachers see a tag-based activity chooser: clicking the "+" button reveals a dropdown of configured tags.
   - Selecting a tag opens a modal with three options: two quick-create shortcuts (pre-configured activity types) and a link to the full activity chooser.
+  - **Activity type cards** in the modal display:
+    - Activity icon with purpose-based border color
+    - Activity name and description
+    - **Description tag pill** (if assigned): appears on top-right, slightly overlapping edge, with custom background color from database
   - This workflow ensures mandatory tagging and guides teachers toward recommended activity combinations.
   - **Version Support:** The plugin supports both Moodle 5.0 and earlier, and 5.1+ with automatic version detection:
     - **Moodle 5.1+**: Uses `format_minimoodlewall\output\courseformat\content\activitychooserbutton` class that extends the new `core_courseformat\output\local\content\activitychooserbutton` base class (introduced in MDL-86337).